 - Complete the GACE Educator Ethics Assessment - Program Entry

 - have not completed student teaching

 - have not held a professional teaching certificate in any state

 Basic requirements to begin a TAPP program (not a complete list)

-- contract to be teacher of record (usually full-time); cannot be an assistant or paraprofessional
+- have a contract to be teacher of record (usually full-time), not an assistant or paraprofessional

-- begin teaching in content area in which seek certification
+- begin teaching in content area and at the level in which seek certification

 - complete a pre-requisite course during the summer